-Describe all of the criteria that will be used to Funds are awarded through a multi-year grant application process open to any select applications and the relative importance of these criteria.
-UGLG (Units of General Local Government) or private nonprofit agency in Wisconsin that meets the application eligibility criteria.
+Funds are awarded through a multi-year grant application process open to any UGLG (Units of General Local Government) or private nonprofit agency in Wisconsin that meets the application eligibility criteria.
 Awarded grants can potentially be renewed in subsequent years, but the submission of a grant application is still required.
 Submitted grant applications are reviewed and scored.
 Grant applications will be evaluated based on the factors described below.
-Some criterion may be added based on the overall performance or issues that arose in the previous contract period.
-Completeness of application and attachments • Agency staff, background and experience working with the described target population/TBRA program Agency budget and ability to provide support staff and resources to support TBRA • Targeted population and strength of justification in choosing target population Program design and administration Outreach and inclusion of beneficiaries • Explanation for how the match requirement will be met Availability of support services Long-term impact Coordination with local Continua of Care WISP Participation and accuracy of report included in application Goal setting and implementation schedule
+Additional criterion may be added based on the overall performance or issues that arose in the previous contract period.

+- Completeness of application and attachments - Agency staff, background and experience working with the described target population/TBRA program - Agency budget and ability to provide support staff and resources to support TBRA - Targeted population and strength of justification in choosing target population - Program design and administration - Outreach and inclusion of beneficiaries - Explanation for how the match requirement will be met - Availability of support services - Long-term impact - Coordination with local Continua of Care - WISP Participation and accuracy of report included in application - Goal setting and implementation schedule

-• Organization's track record, including the sub-grantee's past performance and progress regarding all of their DEHCR-funded grant programs If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) n/a Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA n/a
+Organization's track record, including the sub-grantee's past performance and progress regarding all of their DEHCR-funded grant programs If only summary criteria were described, how can potential applicants access application manuals or other n/a state publications describing the application criteria?
+(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other n/a community-based organizations).
+(HOPWA only)